nodestream-proj/nodestream/docs/docs/reference/graph-database-writer.md

 # Graph Database Writer

-The graph database writer is a writer that writes the output of a ingestion pipeline to a graph database.
+The graph database writer is a writer that writes the output of an ingestion pipeline to a graph database.
 Currently, only Neo4j is supported.

 ## Database Independent Options